 Becoming black is an interdisciplinary class that focuses on race and blackness as social constructs.
 It explores the ways blackness and race, have been shaped and discussed by various thinkers, in cultural productions ranging from the antiquity to the contemporary moment, across America, Europe and Africa.
-The crafting of blackness as an identity marker, both chosen and imposed, and the underlying negotiations by individuals of African descent is central to the class' exploration of the changing meaning of blackness across classes, nationalities, ethnicities, gender, religions, and sexual orientations.
-How to account and analyze the experience of a variety of people of African descent being reduced to their black bodies within the West?
+The crafting of blackness as an identity marker, both chosen and imposed, and the underlying negotiations by individuals of African descent is central to the class' exploration of the changing meaning of blackness across nations.
+How to account and analyze the experience of a variety of people of African descent being reduced to their black bodies within different geographical contexts?
 The class is organized around specific issues about black identities.
-It addresses blackness as a historically western idea of otherness that produced over time a variety of discourses justifying white domination over black bodies and territories.
-It looks at blackness as a common condition shared by people of African descent that is used to foster solidarity, consciousness, to respond to western hegemonic discourses on race and social hierarchies.
-The class engages with blackness as an imposed category that alters national, ethnic, religious, gender, and sexual identities for African immigrants in America and elsewhere.
+It addresses blackness as a historically constructed idea of otherness that produced over time a variety of discourses justifying various forms domination over black bodies and territories.
+It looks at blackness as a common condition shared by people of African descent that is used to foster solidarity, consciousness, to respond to hegemonic discourses on race.
+The class engages with blackness as an imposed category that alters national, ethnic, religious, and gender identities for African immigrants in in Europe, Africa, and the Americas.
 It also engages with contrasts and differences: are there contrasted ways to engage with race and blackness around the globe?
-What makes the American experiences different from the European and the African experiences?
-On materials drawn from the humanities including paintings, photography, ethnographies, memoirs, essays, novels, films and documentaries, the class engages with the meaning of being black in contemporary western democracies, analyzing the forms of activism, dominant narratives and counter-narratives produced on the subject of black identity (ies).
+What makes the Black American experiences different from the European and the African experiences?
+On materials drawn from the humanities including ethnographies, memoirs, essays, novels, films and documentaries, the class engages with the meaning of being black in our contemporary Times, analyzing the forms of activism, dominant narratives and counter-narratives produced on the subject of black identity (ies).